 Keeping records of what you’ve spent on your child is helpful to you for both personal budgeting reasons and resolving any financial disputes you may have the with the other parent of your child.

 There are two massive expenses that get divided between the parties, daycare and college expenses.

 Daycare expenses are staggering for young parents and they cannot be avoided.
 You cannot ask the court to let the custodial parent’s mother watch the child.
-You can, however, volunteer your own mother to watch the child or, if you find a cheaper daycare, you can ask the court to switch daycares.
+You can, however, volunteer yourself or your own mother to watch the child or, if you find a cheaper daycare, you can ask the court to switch daycares.
 Many lower income parents are offered very affordable daycare programs through Headstart programs.
 Daycare, thankfully, is an issue that eventually goes away once the child is eligible to attend kindergarten.

 College Expenses and Child Support

 Child support ends on the child’s 18th birthday or on the day of the child’s high school graduation, whichever comes last.
 But your financial obligation to your child will continue if your child goes to college or university.

 College expenses are generally put off until the child becomes eligible for college.
 The amount college will cost either parent depends on the college the child elects to attend and the cost of that college after grants and scholarships.
 College expenses, simply cannot be planned for between two separated parents before the child’s 16th birthday.
 All 529 plan savings either parent makes will be considered that particular parent’s contribution when the cost of college is actually divided.

 If you have questions about child support in Illinois, contact my Chicago law firm to speak with an experienced Illinois family law attorney.